dmitrycello/yaglpp/README.md

 > The underscore at the beginning of a name means a private assignment, you should NOT be using these names.
 The global symbols starting with **`GLPP_`** are also preserved by the library.

 ### IntelliSense
 Every methode or enum member in the library is provided with the comment shown in Visual Studio by the [IntelliSense](https://learn.microsoft.com/en-us/visualstudio/ide/using-intellisense) with the description, parameter list and return value.
 So it could be a nice way to briefly recap what the function does, instead of going online time after time.
 All information is taken from [Khronos website](https://registry.khronos.org/OpenGL-Refpages/gl4/).

-If you don't know the function, you should visit this website to read the whole dedicated info.
 If the comment starts with the number in parentheses, it means either the minimum supported OpenGL version (2.1-3.3), or the number of overloaded method (1-x).
 If the version is missing, OpenGL 2.0 support is assumed.
 For example, if the comment starts with **`(3.0) (18)`** , it means that OpenGL 3.0 is required, and this is the 18's overloaded member.

+> [!IMPORTANT]
+> If you don't know the function, you should visit Khronos website to read the whole dedicated info

 ### The main switches
 The symbols defined right after **`#pragma once`** directive in the **`glpp.h`** file affect the build of the library.
 The first six could be commented, the others may only be altered: